 Minimal Deployment Env List

-Apply these (example) settings along with Snowflake secrets:
+Apply these alongside your Snowflake secrets:

 AUTO_QUOTE_LASTPLUS=1